4WD MODIFICATIONS - TYRES & WHEELS

 For example, a ute that spends most of its time empty or with only a 100 kg in the tray doesn’t need the 50 or 60 psi that its light truck tyres are rated for.
 Using that much pressure in light-load conditions will give a harsh ride, poor traction on rough surfaces and will wear the tyres in the centre of the tread.

-If the maker proves to be clueless, as many of them are, you can experiment by adopting a starting pressure and running for around an hour at cruising speed on bitumen.
+If the fitter proves to be clueless, as many of them are, you can experiment by adopting a starting pressure and running for around an hour at cruising speed on bitumen.

-The aim is for around a 4psi increase on each tyre.
-If you get more than that you started with too low a pressure and if you get less, you started too high.
+The aim is for around a 10-percent increase on each tyre – provided the ambient temperature remains constant.
+If you get more than that pressure increase you started with too low a pressure and if you get less, you started too high.
 It’s fiddly, but it works.

 Ideal loaded and unloaded starting pressures will be different, particularly at the rear.
 Sometimes the ideal loaded pressure at the rear will be at least double the ideal pressure when unladen.